 Stop 6 | Al Pastor Tacos at La Terminal

-Our last savory stop on this tour was for al pastor tacos from a hole-in-the-wall spot close to our meeting point.
+Our last savory stop featured al pastor tacos from a hole-in-the-wall spot close to our meeting point.
 Alejandro explained that al pastor tacos were an adaptation of the middle eastern dish, shawarma, made of slow-cooked lamb.

-For economic reasons, lamb was replaced with the more affordable option of pork, and topped with onion, cilantro, and a slice of pineapple, giving us the al pastor taco we all know and love today!
+For economic reasons, lamb was replaced with the more affordable option of pork.
+The taco is topped with onion, cilantro, and a slice of pineapple.
+Yum!

 Paletas at Paleteria y Neveria Purepecha | © Rocky Mountain Food Tours